cbeams/bitcoin-rt/node-sockjs/README.md

-## Node.js with sockJS bitcoint-rt
+## Node.js with SockJS bitcoint-rt

-An implementation backed by Node and Mongo on the server side and using sockJS for exchanging messages between client and server.
+An implementation backed by Node and Mongo on the server side and using SockJS for exchanging messages between client and server.

 By default the sample runs with a "stub" MtGox service.
 To switch to the live version, edit bitcoind.js.
 If you don't see any trades on the graph